 Maybe you’ve taken your car in for some recent service and the mechanic let you know you needed a cooling system flush.
 Or perhaps you noticed your vehicle was a little low on coolant and when you went to top it off you noticed some gunk floating in the overflow tank or radiator.
 Or my personal favorite, you go to turn the heat on and you only get cold air even after your vehicle is well warmed up.

 These all are good indications that it may indeed by time for a radiator flush, or more accurately a cooling system flush.
+If you’ve never flushed a radiator before or you don’t know how to flush a radiator, you’ve probably got some questions.
+Like, how did all the gunk get into your radiator?
 But how did all the gunk get into to your radiator, the cap has been on tight for years so there shouldn’t be any way for contamination to get in there right?
 If all that gunk that clogged up your heater core didn’t come from outside your engine then it must be coming from your engine.
 Is there something wrong, or is something about to break?

 Why is it important to flush coolant?